balanced/balanced-docs/api/rev1/api/customers.rst

   .. dcode:: scenario customer_create

-Retrieve a Customer
+Fetch a Customer
 -------------------

-Retrieve the details of a previously created ``Customer``.
+Fetch the details of a previously created ``Customer``.

 .. container:: code-white